v87t/discord-welcome-bye-bot/README.md

   - `!debug-join <userId>` — simulates a user join event for the specified user ID.
   - `!debug-leave <userId>` — simulates a user leave event for the specified user ID.
 - These commands only work for users with Administrator permissions on the server.
-- In debug mode, the bot sends the embed **without** the generated screenshot image for faster testing.

 ## Channels Setup
 - Set the `"welcome"` and `"bye"` channel IDs in the config to the Discord channels where the bot should send welcome and goodbye messages respectively.